JadeSoanes/Climate_AI_Summer_School/README.md

 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐 🌐

-## Lessons & Topics 📚

-* Session 1: Introductions
-* Session 2: AI for Agriculture, Forestry and Other Land Use
-* Session 3: AI for Biodiversity and Ecosystems

 ## How to Use This Repo 💻

 * There is a seperate folder for each week that has a tutorial attached.
 * Tutorials contained within Google Colab (.ipynb) files within each sub folder.
 * Colab files are from Climate Change AI, however my extra notes and learnings have been added.
 * Read through the files to explore and understand everything I have learned over the course of the summer school!

+## Lessons & Topics 📚

+* __Session 1: Introductions__
+* __Session 2: AI for Agriculture, Forestry and Other Land Use.__

+Going through the process of training a deep learning model and applying it to automate the generation of LULC maps, leveraging tools like Pytorch and Google Earth Engine.

+* __Session 3: AI for Biodiversity and Ecosystems__

+Learning about bioacoustic monitoring using agile modeling techniques.
+Processing and embedding audio data about birds - which is an ideal task for AI as it would be tedious, time-consuming and difficult for a human!

 ## Resources & References 👓